Breast Cancer

 2023 Jun 29 PeerJ Bao X, Hu J, Zhao Y, Jia R, Zhang H, Xia L

-Review Article Liver Cancer Saffron Breast Cancer Stomach Cancer Colorectal Cancer Cervical Cancer Anti-TumourCrocin, a compound derived from saffron, has shown considerable potential in hindering tumor growth and improving immune status, across various malignant tumors.
+Review Article Crocin Liver Cancer Saffron Breast Cancer Stomach Cancer Colorectal Cancer Cervical Cancer Anti-TumourCrocin, a compound derived from saffron, has shown considerable potential in hindering tumor growth and improving immune status, across various malignant tumors.

 The association between breast cancer and consumption of dairy products: a systematic review